 - Make sure the equipment has received annual and quarterly inspections.
 Documentation of these inspections should be complete and up to date.
 Never buy a used crane that doesn’t come with all the necessary records regarding its inspection history.

 - Buy equipment that is part of an active rental fleet and properly maintained.
-Typically, the equipment will be in excellent condition because it is required to be 100% operational all the time.
+Typically, the equipment will be well-maintained because it is required to be 100% operational all the time.
 At Maxim Crane, our used equipment for sale is typically part of an active rental fleet and it is inspected and maintained on a consistent basis.

 When evaluating the condition of a crane you intend to buy, it’s important to look over the equipment with a fine-tooth comb.
 Any issues big or small could indicate a more substantial problem with the crane that may require costly repairs in the future.